Dried Abalone (乾鮑) is much prized in Chinese cuisine, but is expensive and not easy to prepare. Read here to learn how to prepare and use it.

-Dried Abalone is one of the more expensive ingredients used in Chinese cookery.
-Like Dried Shark’s Fin, or the famous ‘Bird’s Nest’, much of its cachet is less about the taste than it is the fact that, being so expensive, it is very much limited to, and associated with special occasions.
+Like Dried Shark’s Fin, or the famous ‘Bird’s Nest’, much of the cachet of Dried Abalone is less about the taste than it is the fact that, being so expensive, it is very much limited to, and associated with special occasions.
 It takes a lot of time to prepare Dried Abalone for use in the kitchen, and, ultimately, some people feel that the taste experience really isn’t worth the time or expense.
 Still, that being said, it remains as one of those things that ought to be tried at least once.

 Dried Abalone ranges in price anywhere from ‘expensive’ to ‘outrageous’.
 In the above picture, you can see a jar displayed in a store in Vancouver’s Chinatown back in 2018 in which the largest and best-quality ones are on sale, marked down to just over $1000 per pound from nearly $1500 CDN for the pound.